Graduate Study in Creative Writing

 - File a Thesis Hours EH 599 Request Form for three hours of thesis credit.
 Once approval is given, the student will receive an override to register for thesis hours in PAWS.

 - The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a the final semester of thesis hours.
 Each student must schedule a prospectus meeting at which the three English faculty members on the committee discuss the thesis and approve the prospectus.
-The Thesis Checklist contains specifications for the prospectus.
+The Creative Writing Thesis Checklist contains specifications for the prospectus.
 Information on formatting your signature sheet is available here.